 The pH of peat moss is usually from 3 to 4.5, which makes it very effective if you want to lower the pH and acidify the soil.
 It also adds organic matter to your garden and works fairly quickly.

 There are two ways to amend your soil with peat moss.
 You can add it in before planting acid-loving plants like blueberry bushes, or you can add it around existing plants that need to lower the pH.

 To add it before planting, spread out a 2-3” deep layer of peat moss over your planting area.
 Then, work it into the soil to a depth of about 8-12”.
 You want to make sure the peat moss will be as deep as the roots of the plants you’ll be planting.

 This method is the most effective because it almost instantly acidifies your soil and establishes a low pH around the roots of your plants, which is exactly where it needs to be.

-To add peat moss to existing beds, mulch around plants with a 1-2” layer of peat moss.
+To add peat moss to existing beds, mulch around plants with a 1-2” layer of peat moss to acidify the soil.
 Work the peat moss into the top few inches of dirt if you can do so without disturbing the roots of your plants.